hotosm/docs/docs/ai-guide/managing-ai-contributions.md

 - Tech stack and versions
 - Commands to build, test, lint, and check security
 - Project structure (where source, tests, and docs live)
+- Relevant MADRs or architecture decision records (see [Thoroughly Document Architectural Decisions](#7-thoroughly-document-architectural-decisions)).
+- Tech decisions and paths already explored and rejected, so AI does not keep retrying them.
 - Critical paths where AI must not generate code unsupervised (auth, data handling, security)
 - Acceptable areas for AI assistance (UI, boilerplate, test scaffolding, docs)
 - Patterns to avoid (e.g. `eval()`, unparameterised queries, disabling security)